 This means having your fingers in several pies – administration, finance, capital and operations – and a good grasp of your company’s strategic and operational processes.

 And if you don’t want to take on the extra work, there are external specialists you can bring in.
 These consultants will look at the assets, cash flow and finances in your company and recommend how you should reinvest to maximise profitability.

 We like to think of it in this simple way… picture a piece of equipment your business uses and then factor in all the decisions you make about this item, from market research, initial purchase, implementation into your business, servicing and upkeep all the way through to getting rid of the asset when it has reached the end of its useful life.

-Nowadays, asset management is generally done via specialist software that can collect and analyse data, allowing you to make the right decisions for your business.
+Although asset management can be implemented through spreadsheets, nowadays, specialist software that can collect and analyse data is generally used for asset management, allowing you to make the right decisions for your business.

 What are the benefits?

 In our opinion, there are lots!
 In order for an asset management plan to be effective, it needs to be supported by a system that’s able to monitor and maintain things of value.
 They are similar to fleet management systems, but can be implemented on a much wider business scale.